FEED Your Future Internship Program

 - Sierra Madre Reforestation & Livelihood Development with UPLB

 - Sabrina’s Kitchen Supercaldo Sundays with Missionaries of the Poor

 The FEED Your Future Internship Program is meant for individuals seeking to gain practical experience in the fields mentioned above, in leadership with the FEED team (Board, Advisor, Project Teams and Partners), conducted fully by and with FEED as an “on-the-job” training or practical experience and it is up to proposing academic institution/individual who wishes to participate (i.e. the students / respective universities) to assess the quality of their respective student’s training – which can of course be done in collaboration with FEED.

 The FEED Board also comprises members of the Academia who are able to help assess and eventually certify the student’s experience, progress and results.

 As such, it can be considered similar to a “part-time job placement” or “practical training period” as part of the students respective University requirement or extra credits, and it can also be viewed as a corporate (in our case social enterprise) training experience.

 We are also open to hearing your ideas!
 To apply, please email firstname.lastname@example.org with your CV and proposal on how you believe you could add value to our work.
-Please look into our Engagement Activities to know more.